Key Points

 outputs critically.

-- Be aware of the evolving issues surrounding intellectual property,
+- Be aware of the evolving issues surrounding intellectual property of

 - Over-reliance on AI can lead to de-skilling, reducing researchers’